mariano/pyfire/README.markdown

 ### Streaming a room ###

-This example shows us how to print out the messages in a room.
+This example shows us how to print out messages sent, or being sent, to a room.
 Notice that this process will be listening for messages until you finish the process (by pressing ENTER).
-Also notice how it is not necesarry to join the room in order to listen to messages.
+Also notice how it is not necessary to join the room in order to listen to messages.

 	import pyfire